TandohAnthonyNwiAckah/alx-system_engineering-devops/0x00-shell_basics/README.md

 Displaying the current directory contents, including hidden files in long format.

 Displaying the current directory contents in long format  with user and group IDs displayed numerically with hidden files.

+A script that create directory in tmp folder.